YW.

 onlineintervention-img

-Background and Context
+Background

 During the COVID-19 pandemic, when universities transitioned to online learning, managing stress became crucial.
 Strategies like shifting focus away from stress and rethinking problems positively appeared to help people cope better.
 However, there has been limited research on effectively teaching these skills in an online education setting.